National Pan-Hellenic Council Intake Process

 Typically, a student must obtain a collegiate GPA of a 2.5 or higher, community service experience, and involvement in clubs or community activities.
 Nevertheless, each NPHC organization has its own requirements set by their (inter)national organization and the AppState chapter.
 Please contact the AppState chapter that you are interested in for more information.

 Meet the Greeks

 The National PanHellenic Council (NPHC) at Appalachian State hosts a Meet the Greeks program within the first 2 weeks of each semester.
 It is highly recommended that anyone who is interested in joining an NPHC organization attend this event.
 This event will consist of a meet and greet session, presentation, and a panel to answer questions.
-Fall 2017 Meet the Greeks will take place August 28, 2017 at 7:00 p.m., in the Parkway Ballroom (4th floor of the Student Union).
+Fall 2023 Meet the Greeks will take place August 24, 2023 at 5:00 p.m., in Anne Belk 116

 5 Helpful Hints on joining an NPHC Organization

 - Research us!
 We all have separate national websites that talk about our purpose, passion, and goals.
 Reading our websites will give you a better perspective on what we look for in potential members.